developerjamiu/Todoly/README.md

 # todoly

-My fourth project at the Side Hustle Internship
+My fourth project at the Side Hustle Internship - A Todo App

-## Getting Started
+## Mockups

-This project is a starting point for a Flutter application.
+## Mobile